djeada/Statistics-Notes/notes/time_series/dynamic_regression.md

 and the observation is $7.3$.

-The sum of lag coefficients, $1.5$ in this example, describes the total long-run effect only under additional stability and interpretation assumptions.
-Adjacent predictors are often correlated, so adding many lags can make individual coefficients unstable.
-Use domain timing, regularization, polynomial distributed lags, or a transfer-function representation when a long lag response is plausible.
+The sum of lag coefficients, $1.5$ here, can be interpreted as a cumulative response only under additional assumptions about the predictor path and model stability.
+When many correlated lags are plausible, domain timing, regularization, polynomial distributed lags, or transfer-function models can provide more stable descriptions.

 ### Exogenous predictors and future availability